wpmetabox/docsv2/docs/extensions/meta-box-builder.md

 ## Field settings

 When adding fields to a field group, each field has its own settings.
-The list of settings with detailed explaination is [here](/field-settings/).
+The list of settings with detailed explanation is [here](/creating-fields-with-code/#field-settings).
 Meta Box Builder simply creates UI for them.

 To view and edit field settings, click anywhere in the field title bar: